 The annual emissions inventory is one means used by the state to assess the level of pollutants released into the air from various sources.
 A group of common air pollutants regulated by the Environmental Protection Agency (EPA) are called criteria air pollutants; these pollutants were determined based on their health and/or environmental effects.
 The second group of pollutants included in this series of tables are the hazardous air pollutants.
 This inventory summarized emissions for both criteria pollutants and hazardous air pollutants.

-This table lists all counties in Utah, and the breakdown of the criteria emissions by source (Area/Non-Road Mobile, On-Road Mobile, and Point Sources).
+This table lists all counties in Utah, and the breakdown of the criteria emissions by source: Area, Non-Road Mobile, On-Road Mobile, Biogenics, Wildfires, and Point Sources.
 Criteria pollutants are those for which National Ambient Air Quality Standards (NAAQS) have been established.
 Criteria pollutants addressed in these tables are: PM10 , SOx, NOx, VOCs, and CO.
 The term “criteria pollutants” originated from the fact that standards are based on information published in air quality criteria documents.

-Simple pie charts of the impact of various emission sources upon criteria pollutants (PDF format).
+Simple pie charts of the impact of various emission sources upon criteria pollutants.

-These tables list the individual area and non-road mobile emission sources by county.
-Area sources include mobile and stationary sources too small or too numerous to be treated as individual point sources and biogenic sources which comprise the natural area sources of volatile organic compounds (VOCs) such as forest, vegetation and soils.
+These tables list the individual area emission sources by county.
+Area sources include non-road mobile and stationary sources too small or too numerous to be treated as individual point sources.
+Additionally, these emissions include biogenic sources which comprise the natural area sources of volatile organic compounds (VOCs) and carbon monoxide (CO) and such as forest, vegetation and soils, as well as wildland fires.

 On-Road Mobile Summary